Know the Laws: Florida

 Your Florida injunction for protection against domestic violence can be enforceable in another state.

-If you are planning to move to Florida or are going to be in FL for any reason, your protection or restraining order may be enforced.
+If you are planning to move to Florida or are going to be in Florida for any reason, your protection or restraining order may be enforced.